sshethqa/todo-list/README.md

 The secret key can be any value.

-The Database URI can be set to an in-memory database using SQLite:
+If you don't have a separate database you can use, you can set the Database URI to an in-memory database using SQLite:

 ```bash
 export DATABASE_URI=sqlite:///data.db
 ```

+This will just store your database data in a file called `data.db`.

-You will also need to run the `create.py` python script to generate the database schema.
+You will then need to run the `create.py` python script to generate the database schema.

 ```bash
 python3 create.py